daneroo/ai-garden/langchain-js-local-ollama/slides/slides.md

 #### Reformulated

-Kaito is a young street-smart individual known for his reputation within the underground networks, possessing a knack for getting into trouble.
-He is skilled in hacking, his abilities proving invaluable to Dr. Yamada's investigation.
+Kaito is a young street-smart individual with a reputation within the underground networks, ...
 Kaito joins the trio on their quest to stop The Architect.

 ---